Economic growth has several causes:

 The exponential trend line indicates a constant-dollar (real) growth rate for the entire period of 0.8 percent quarterly, or 3.2 percent annually.
 The actual beginning-to-end annual growth rate is 3.1 percent.

 The red bands parallel to the trend line delineate the 95-percent (1.96 sigma) confidence interval around the trend.
-GDP has been running at the lower edge of the confidence interval since the first quarter of 2009, that is, since the onset of the Great Recession.
+GDP has been running at the lower edge of the confidence interval since after the end of the Great Recession.

 The vertical gray bars represent recessions, which do not correspond precisely to the periods defined as such by the National Bureau of Economic Research (NBER).
 I define a recession as: